Gene-1207/Qiskit_Biskit/README.md

 Alice	  python alice.py	          5000
 Update IP addresses in each file as required.

+## HOW IT WORKS?
+First we setup Bob, Alice and Eve in diffrent laptop connected to the same IP Address.
+Then a message is sent from Alice to Bob refer to send_message.jpng.
+The text is in cipher text and then it's decrypted in Bob's base laptop.
+Eve tries to eavesdropping but we get the error percentage so that Bob and Alice knows what's the issue In this cae: qber=1.25% sifted_len = number of bits after sifting sifted_alice, sifted_bob = keys after matching bases Here, the percenatge of qber is the noise/ eavesdropping percentage.
+The decrypted text is the "Hello World" in this case.

 ## Metrics & Analysis
 Quantum Bit Error Rate (QBER)
 After sifting, errors are counted: